Submitting a Conference Paper

 3. A writing sample of 8-10 pages, double-spaced.
 This does not have to be on the same topic as the conference proposal but should reflect your work in the field of western American literary and cultural studies.

-For information on writing an abstract, see submission information.
-All other questions in regards to the Owens Award/s should be directed to Prof. Victoria Lamont.
+Note: The award can only be received once.
+For information on writing an abstract, see conference abstracts.
+All other questions in regards to the Owens Award/s should be directed to Prof. Lisa Tatonetti.

 In 2007, Grad Rep Angela Waldie organized WLA’s first annual Graduate Student Professionalization Panel, a roundtable panel session in which fellow graduate students and experienced faculty members give brief remarks on career-related issues, and then the session is opened up for discussion among all those attending.
+Since then, we have sometimes had two Grad Student Professionalization Panels.
 Past professionalization panels have discussed why graduate students should aim to publish and ways they can do just that, how to maximize your time and effort when writing a thesis or dissertation, ways to conquer the first-time teacher jitters, transitioning from an MA program to a PhD program, and what to expect at your thesis or dissertation defense.
-To request a topic for the panel to cover, email your graduate representatives, William Lombardi and Jaquelin Pelzer.
+To request a topic for the panel to cover, email your graduate student representatives, Sylvan Goldberg and Landon Lutrick.

 Additional Professionalization Information

-For additional advice on a variety of professionalization issues, check out In Medias Res, an online newsletter for graduate students, edited by WLA member Evelyn Funda, Associate Professor of English at Utah State University.
-The newsletter is written by and for graduate students about their concerns regarding their professional lives.
-Topics in previous issues include advice on attending conferences (why, how many, and how), getting and benefiting from an internship, preparing a successful PhD application, guidelines for writing a CV, and a reprint of a wonderful essay by WLA’s Distinguished Achievement Award winner Professor Patricia Limerick, entitled “Dancing with Professors: The Trouble with Academic Prose.”
+For additional advice on a variety of professionalization issues, check out In Medias Res, no. 2.
+Unfortunately, this online newsletter for graduate students, edited by WLA member Evelyn Funda, Associate Professor of English at Utah State University, has been discontinued.
+(If the link is no longer available, please shoot me an email to let me know.)
+The newsletter was written by and for graduate students about their concerns regarding their professional lives.